-Please email for an information leaflet about hypnosis
+Please email if you'd like an information leaflet about hypnosis.

 Hypnosis is a state of focussed attention, like being engrossed in a film or a good book.